tcrayford/tcrayford.github.com/_posts/2009-12-08-Lein-Autotest.markdown

 ---
 layout: post
-title:  Clojure autotest with lein and watchr (zsh only).
+title:  Clojure Autotest
 ---
 I've been doing a lot of testing for a clojure side project recently, and got envious of Ruby people having nice tools.
 In particular I liked the coloured output and automatic test running from [rspactor](http://github.com/rubyphunk/rspactor "rspactor").
 I wanted to emulate this for my project, so did some digging around.

 I found [watchr](http://github.com/mynyml/watchr "watchr").
-I came up with [this script](http://gist.github.com/251881 "watchr script"), which simply watches for changes to .clj files in /src and /test and runs `` `lein test` `` in the shell window.
+I came up with [this script](http://gist.github.com/251881 "watchr script"), which simply watches for changes to .clj files in `/src` and `/test` and runs `lein test` in the shell window.

 To get started, install watchr